A-Star100/A-Star100.github.io/README.md

 You should expect index files and other necessary files here.

 ## Revamping
 If you noticed (all of you would've but of you didn't it's fine), the site got revamped.
-This was done using a [W3.CSS](https://google.com) template, which was plain.
+Older versions of my website used [W3.CSS](https://www.w3schools.com/w3css/defaulT.asp) (and the slightly newer one used a W3.CSS template), which was plain.
 My website now looks more clear and relaxing, and most importantly, less cluttered.
 If you were **SUPER** attentive, the site almost always used W3.CSS (but it didn't heavily rely on it until now), but the revamp also has its own custom styles (obvi).

 Hope you like the revamped site!